oetld-phrm/Virtual-Care-Interaction/docs/text_generation/chat.md

     if llm_completion:
         completion_string = """
                 Continue this process until you determine that me, the pharmacy student, has properly diagnosed the patient you are pretending to be.
-                Once the proper diagnosis is provided, include PROPER DIAGNOSIS ACHIEVED in your response and do not continue the conversation.
+                Once the proper diagnosis is provided, include PHRM GOAL ACHIEVED in your response and do not continue the conversation.
                 """

     # Create a system prompt for the question answering